MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug deleteComment function in comment.controler.js & vue.
+* Debug like/dislike function in vue.
-* Add refresh comment thread & comment thread order.
+* Fix invalid login/password warning user.

 # Before to run this server